sergiodxa/web-oidc/README.md

 ### Use with Remix Auth

-If you're building a Remix application and using Remix Auth, this packages exports a strategy you can use.
+If you're building a Remix application and using Remix Auth, this package exports a strategy you can use.

 ```ts
 import { OIDCStrategy } from "web-oidc/remix";